ShuvraneelMitra/PRAGATI/README.md

 ## Contact

-For questions or feedback, please reach out to [your-email@example.com](mailto:your-email@example.com).
+For questions or feedback, please dm us.